bgruening/galaxytools/chemicaltoolbox/README.rst

 	- Confab
 		Confab_ is a conformation generator.
 The algorithm starts with an input 3D structure which, after some initialisation steps, is used to generate multiple conformers which are filtered on-the-fly to identify diverse low energy conformers.
 	- Molecules to fingerprints
-		Chemfp_ is a tool for fingerprint generation.
-It supports the FPS fingerprint file format using `Open Babel`_, OpenEye_ and RDKit_ .
+		10 different fingerprints can be calculated from all common file formats using chemfp_.
+Chemfp supports the FPS fingerprint file format and is utilising `Open Babel`_, OpenEye_ and RDKit_.
 	- SDF to fingerprint
-		Read an input SD file (pubchem), extract the fingerprints and store them in a FPS-file.
+		Read an input SD file (PubChem), extract the fingerprints and store them in a FPS-file.
 	- Drug-likeness
-		Describes the similarity of a compound to known drugs.
+		Estimates the drug-likeness of molecules and reports a score.
 Comes with three applicable varieties (QED\ :sub:`w,mo`\ , QED\ :sub:`w,max`\ , QED\ :sub:`w,u` ).
 	- Descriptors by RDKit_
-		An open source cheminformatics and machine learning toolkit with a lot of overlap with OpenBabel.
-It therefor can be used to compare results with OpenBabel.
-The tool offers different descriptor and fingerprint calculations.
+		This tool calculates all available descriptors from RDKit_..
 	- `Natural Product likeness`_
 		Calculates the Natural Product(NP)-likeness of a molecule, i.e. the similarity of the molecule to the structure space covered by known natural products.
 	- |Shape-it (TM)|